Savan Kotecha

 Savan Harish Kotecha (born August 28, 1978) is an American record producer and songwriter.

-Kotecha is of Gujarati descent.
-He was also the executive music producer of the 2020 film Eurovision Song Contest: The Story of Fire Saga, for which he wrote and produced several songs and performed one song.
+He was the executive music producer of the 2020 film Eurovision Song Contest: The Story of Fire Saga, for which he wrote and produced several songs and performed one song.

+Personal life

+Kotecha is of Indian Gujarati descent.

 Notable songs

 Some of the artists for whom Kotecha has co-written notable songs include: